 Get your own pair by clicking the picture to the right.

 Another con comes from one of the benefits actually.
 Many women are cardio junkies.
 Face it, we love to hit the open road and run for hours.
+Or to get the lung burn with cardio like Cize or Insanity.
 It’s therapeutic and helps keep us trim.
 However, the sheer amount of squats you do in this program can put an end to all that running.
 There’s no way you can squat heavy three times a week and keep up with a heavy duty running program.
 That’s not to say that building those glutes and quads isn’t going to help your running, but you’re definitely going to have to dial things back if you get serious with StrongLifts.

 Man or woman, if you are a beginning lifter, this is a great program for you.
 Follow the program as written, and you are sure to see results!